If your oven has started smoking, or it’s not cooking evenly, you’ll want to know how to clean an oven. Dirty ovens are fire hazards!

 Before you do, make sure to remove any kitchen towels you have hanging on the oven door, and that nothing paper or plastic is touching the oven’s exterior.
 Those cleaning cycles get hot!

 Cleaning Your Oven Naturally

 For the rest of us, knowing how to clean an oven involves a few more steps.
 They’re not complicated and, with a little time and effort, you can get your oven sparkling clean again.

 You will need:

-A large box of baking soda
+- A large box of baking soda

-A spray bottle
+- A spray bottle

 3. Make a scouring paste.
 Pour a cup or so of the baking soda into the bowl, then add enough water to make a paste.
-While you don’t want it chunky or crusty, it’s important that it isn’t too runny or it will just slide down your oven walls.
+While you don’t want it chunky or crusty, it’s essential that it isn’t too runny or it will just slide down your oven walls.

 4. Paint your oven with the paste.
-Using a clean rag, wipe the paste all over your oven’s interior.
-Think of this step as “painting”: you want to cover every inch of the oven’s ceiling, walls, floor and door (but not the element), and you want it a fairly uniform layer.
+Using a clean rag, wipe the mixture all over your oven’s interior.
+Think of this step as “painting” — you want to cover every inch of the oven’s ceiling, walls, floor, and door (but not the heating element).
+Repeat the “painting” until you have a uniform layer.

-• Put a baking sheet on the rack below things that are likely to drip (e.g., pizzas, fruit pies, very full casseroles).
+• Put a baking sheet on the rack below things that are likely to drip (e.g., pizzas, fruit pies, full casseroles).